 Student-to-Faculty Ratio

-Also, consider the student-to-faculty ratio of each school you are considering attending.
-While there are certainly benefits to attending larger schools such as the opportunity to pursue specialization or concentration areas that are not typically offered at smaller institutions, many students prefer small class sizes that open up doors for one-on-one mentoring, relationship development, and individualized studies.
+Look at the student/faculty ratio of each school you are considering attending.
+There are certainly benefits to attending larger schools such as the opportunity to pursue specialization or concentration areas that are not typically offered at smaller institutions.
+Many students prefer small class sizes that open up doors for one-on-one mentoring, relationship development, and individualized studies.
 We awarded points based on the following table, giving schools with class sizes of 10 or fewer students the highest consideration and the greatest number of points.

 Points: